SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 To export asset models to add in another tenant, follow the steps below:

 1. On the **Asset models** page, click **Export asset models**.
 2. In the resulting dialog, you see the list of asset models.
 Initially, all the asset models are collapsed.
-Click the expand icon to the left of each asset model to view the next level of child asset models.
+Click the expand icon <i class="dlt-c8y-icon-forward text-primary icon-20"></i> to the left of each asset model to view the next level of child asset models.
 3. Select one or more desired asset models.
 4. Click **Export** to export the selection.
 5. The dialog window closes and a JSON file named 'Export-asset-models.json' downloads.